HabitRPG/habitica-chat-extension/README.md

 ### 2.1.8
 + Errors on loading if there is a party notification
++ Handle error in firefox when attritubes not passed fast enough.

 ### 2.1.7 (Not Released)
 + Fix info Bugs on party messages